gotchoices/MyCHIPs/schema/language/README.md

 - MyCHIPs schema translations (mychips-*.wmt, json-*.wmt) belong in mychips/schema/language/
 - Base, Wylib, and Wyseman translations (base-*.wmt, wylib-*.wmt, wm-*.wmt) belong in mychips/../wyselib/schema/language/
 - The STATUS-*.md tracking files should remain in mychips/schema/language/ for all components

+#### Finding Schema Definitions
+- **MyCHIPs Core Files**: Located in mychips/schema/*.wmt
+- **Base Schema Files**: Located in mychips/../wyselib/schema/base/*.wmt (not .wms as previously documented)
+- **Wyseman Runtime**: Located in mychips/../wyseman/lib/run_time.wmt
+- **Wylib Files**: Located in mychips/../wyselib/schema/wylib.wmt

+When translating for a new language, you should:
+1. First find the original source .wmt file containing English definitions
+2. Examine each table, field, error message, and value that needs translation
+3. Create a properly structured .wmt file for the target language

+#### WMT File Format and Structure
+- Use `tabtext table_name -lang xyz` format for table definitions
+- For each table, include the table title and description
+- For each field, include a field name, title, and description
+- For enum values, include each value, title and description
+- For error messages, use the -errors flag
+- Use proper spacing and indentation to maintain readability

+#### Session Restoration Guide

+When returning to translation work after a session break or context compaction:

+1. **Review Status Files First**:
+   - Check STATUS-*.md files to understand what's completed and what remains
+   - Note any terminology decisions already made in the "Translation Decisions" section
+   - Identify priority tasks marked for completion

+2. **Examine Existing Translations**:
+   - Look at completed translations in both the current language and Spanish for reference
+   - Check for consistent terminology patterns across related tables
+   - Note any specific formatting or style choices

+3. **Compare With English Sources**:
+   - Always refer to the original English definitions when creating new translations
+   - Use the file paths in "Finding Schema Definitions" to locate source files
+   - Ensure you're translating from the most current English schema

+4. **Maintain Consistency**:
+   - Re-read the "Terminology Glossary" in the language's STATUS file
+   - Use the same translation for recurring terms (particularly domain-specific terms)
+   - Match formatting styles from previous work

+5. **Testing Workflow**:
+   - After creating translations, verify they match the expected format
+   - Follow the integration steps in the "Final Integration" section
+   - Record all completed work in the STATUS file immediately

 #### Schema Dependencies
 If the language description for a table/view does not exist, there is nothing to